What is the meaning of the word Zen?

 No trace of enlightenment remains, and this no-trace continues endlessly.

-What is the particularity of Zen?
+What is special about Zen?

-"A rose is a rose is a rose!"
+“A rose is a rose is a rose!”
 Zen is just Zen, just practice.
 Zen, to be understood and practiced properly, has to be situated in its tradition and community.
-It is difficult to talk abstractly about its particularity.
-Yet we can say that Zen is unique and special.
-There are two major Zen schools in Japan: Soto and Rinzai.
-The Soto method of meditation is mainly "shikantaza," i.e., “just sitting.”
-The Rinzai method is centered on koan practice.
-Here, one meditates on some of the ancient paradoxical Zen questions and stories, e.g., “What is the sound of one hand?” or “What was your original face before your parents were born?” and brings an answer to the teacher.
+It is difficult to delineate it in abstract terms.
+Yet, Zen is unique and special.
+There are two major Zen schools in Japan: Soto Zen and Rinzai Zen.
+The Soto method of meditation is mainly “shikantaza,” i.e., “just sitting.”
+The Rinzai method focuses on koan practice.
+Here, you meditate on some of the ancient paradoxical Zen questions and stories, e.g., “What is the sound of one hand?” or “What was your original face before your parents were born?” and bring an answer to the teacher.
 The whole process is dynamic and interpersonal.
-The whole way of zen life is simple and yet paradoxical: mystical and pragmatic, this-worldly and
+The whole way of Zen life is simple and yet paradoxical: mystical and pragmatic, this-worldly and transcendent, joyful and compassionate.
+Freedom and compassion are the hallmarks of Zen.
+It is a unique flowering of the human spirit.
+It can lead those who practice it to peace, freedom and joy.

 Is Zen Buddhist?
 Can Christians, Jews, Hindus, Muslims or atheists practice Zen?

 Zen is rooted in Buddhism, particularly in Mahayana Buddhism.
 But Zen meditation, Zen experience and Zen awakening are not confined to Buddhism and to Buddhists.
 Any person with intention and willingness can practice Zen.
-Zen master Yamada Koun used to say that Zen was like tasting tea, there was no Christian tea or Buddhist tea, tea is tea, and that Christians doing Zen should become better Christians.
-However, Zen is religious or better, spiritual; and it should not be uprooted from its grounding in Buddhism.
+Zen master Yamada Koun used to say that Zen was like tasting tea, that there was no Christian tea or Buddhist tea, that tea was tea, and that Christians doing Zen should become better Christians.
+However, Zen is religious, or rather, spiritual; and it should not be uprooted from its grounding in Buddhism.
 Zen experience and awakening are not apart from Zen Buddhist language.
-There are two ways of practicing Zen for non-Buddhists: one is to practice Zen in order to deepen one's own religious experience and faith; however, if one is fanatical about one’s beliefs and practices, Zen may not be suitable.
+There are two ways of practicing Zen for non-Buddhists: one is to practice Zen in order to deepen one’s own religious experience and faith; however, if one is fanatical about one’s beliefs and practices, Zen may not be suitable.
 The other and the better way is to practice Zen just as Zen.
 This means in a sense ‘dying’ to one’s own religion and tradition, and ‘passing over’ into Zen and Zen tradition.
 Such ‘passing over’ can be deeply liberating.
 One can then ‘come back’ to one’s own religion and tradition, transformed and liberated.
 Then, in a sense, one stands in the in-between.
 It is a beautiful and dynamic place to be!

 What are the key ideas of zen?